 Sean P Drysdale lives in Calgary between the overt beauty of the Canadian Rockies and the serenity of the prairies.
 He returned to photography as an art form in 2016.
 Drysdale graduated from Emily Carr College of Art and Design in 1984, where he studied photography.
-Drysdale went on to study mathematics and computers at Simon Fraser University.
-Those studies led to a career in information management.
+Subsequent studies in mathematics and computers at Simon Fraser University led to a career in information management.

 Exhibitions and Organizing

 - Graduation Group Show; Emily Carr College of Art and Design; Vancouver; 1984

 - Member of Organizing Committee; The Warehouse Show; Vancouver; 1984